jsa-research/limbus-buildgen/README.md

 To run each separately, use `npm run-script unit-test`for unit tests and `npm run-script integration-test` for integration tests.

+## Roadmap
+These are things that are planned for a 0.2 version:

+* A Visual Studio 2013 project generator.
+* Cross compilation to Android and iOS on supported platforms.

 ## Copy
 sea-strap.js - A "build anywhere" C/C++ makefile/project generator.